TimGroeneboom/air-traffic-disturbance-logger-and-plotter/README.md

 # Air Traffic Disturbance Logger & Plotter

 This project aims to automatically log air traffic disturbance in your area.
-It uses the [opensky network](https://opensky-network.org/) to track air traffic around certain geographic bounds.
+It uses the [flightradar24](https://https://www.flightradar24.com/52.40,4.71/11/) to track air traffic around certain geographic bounds.

 Air traffic data is stored using MongoDB.
 See the [planelogger script](ovm/planelogger.py).
 See the [planelogger section](#loggerpy) for CLI instructions.
 Disturbance checking and plotting is done using the [disturbance finder script](ovm/disturbancefinder.py).
 See [Disturbance Check](#disturbancecheckpy) for CLI instructions.